-To be eligible for admission to the field practicum, the student must meet specific requirements prior to placement.
-The Indiana Wesleyan University Social Work Program prides itself on academic excellence.
-Students in the Social Work Program must first complete all required social work courses with a minimum GPA of 3.0 and a minimum grade of a "C" in each course.
-To qualify for field placement, students must have a current GPA that reflects these standards as supported by current or past academic work.
-In addition, students must be able to demonstrate qualities of good judgment, the ability to work and communicate well with others, and the ability to function professionally under pressure.
-Prior to approval for field placement, the following criteria must also be met with satisfactory review:
+To be eligible for admission to the field practicum, the student must meet specific requirements before placement.
+The Indiana Wesleyan University MSW Program prides itself on academic excellence.
+Students in the Social Work Program must complete all required social work courses with a minimum GPA of 3.0 and a minimum grade of a "C" in each course.
+Also, students must be able to demonstrate qualities of good judgment, the ability to work and communicate well with others, and the ability to function professionally under pressure.
+Before approval for field placement, the following criteria must also be met with satisfactory review:

-Foundation Year Field Placement Admission Criteria
+Generalist Practice Year Field Placement Admission Criteria

-- Successful completion of perquisite courses: SWK542 Human Behavior in the Social Environment, SWK 555 Generalist Practice with Individuals, SWK 543 Social Welfare and Policy and SWK 556 Generalist practice with Families and Groups. - 2.
-Current overall grade point average of 3.0 for the MSW program and a minimum grade of a "C" in each course at the onset of SWK 560 Field Seminar I. - 3.
-Completion of the MSW Field Practicum Application - 4.
-Submission of two professional references using the IWU Student Field Placement Reference form. - 5.
-Submission of current resume. - 6.
-Submission of results of personality assessment. - 7.
-Completion of Field Placement interview with IWU MSW program Director of Field Experiences. - 8.
-Completion of IWU Application for Worksite Field Placement (as needed) - 9.
-Approval of student placement site including completed memorandum of agreement (MOA). - 10.
-Approval of student field instructor after review of completed IWU MSW program field instructor application
+- Successful completion of prerequisite courses: SWK542 Human Behavior in the Social Environment, SWK 555 Generalist Practice with Individuals, SWK 543 Social Welfare and Policy and SWK 556 Generalist Practice with Families and Groups. - 2.
+Completion of the MSW Field Practicum Application - 3.
+Submission of two professional references using the IWU Student Field Placement Reference form. - 4.
+Submission of a current resume. - 5.
+Completion of a Field Placement interview with IWU MSW program Director of Field Experiences as desired. - 6.
+Completion of IWU Application for Worksite Field Placement (as needed) - 7.
+Approval of student placement site including completed Memorandum of Agreement (MOA) or agency contract if required. - 8.
+Approval of student Field Instructor after review of completed IWU MSW program field instructor application.

-Advanced Clinical Year Field Placement Admission Criteria
+Advanced Practice Year Field Placement Admission Criteria

-- 1. Successful completion of perquisite courses: SWK671 Topics in Social Work: Identifying your Passion, SWK650 Mental Health and Psychopathology, SWK655 Advanced Interpersonal Practice, SWK672 Topics in Social Work: In Depth Review - 2.
-Current overall grade point average of 3.0 for the MSW program and a minimum grade of a "C" in each course at the onset of SWK 666 Field Seminar I. - 3.
-Completion of the MSW Field Practicum Application - 4.
-Submission of two professional references using the IWU Student Field Placement Reference form. - 5.
-Submission of current resume - 6.
-Submission of results of personality assessment - 7.
-Submission of BSW Field Placement Final Evaluation - 8.
-Completion of Field Placement interview with IWU MSW program Director of Field Experiences - 9.
-Completion of IWU Application for Worksite Field Placement (as needed) - 10.
-Approval of student placement site including completed memorandum of agreement (MOA). - 11.
+- Successful completion of prerequisite courses: SWK671 Topics in Social Work: Identifying your Passion, SWK650 Mental Health, and Psychopathology, SWK655 Advanced Interpersonal Practice, SWK672 Topics in Social Work: In-Depth Review - 2.
+Completion of the MSW Field Practicum Application - 3.
+Submission of two professional references using the IWU Student Field Placement Reference form (Advanced Standing students only) - 4.
+Submission of current resume (Advanced Standing Students only) - 5.
+Completion of Field Placement interview with IWU MSW program Director of Field Experiences as requested. - 6.
+Completion of IWU Application for Worksite Field Placement (as needed) - 7.
+Approval of student placement site including a completed memorandum of agreement (MOA). - 8.
 Approval of student field instructor after review of completed IWU MSW program field instructor application

-Student Responsibilities During Field Placement:
+Student Responsibilities during Field Placement: